|

 temperature gauge).
 Rolling on a long 1528mm

-wheelbase and weighing a daunting 248kg the SFC 1000
+wheelbase, and weighing a daunting 248kg, the SFC 1000

 created a huge presence and it was an overwhelming

-motorcycle for anyone short of stature.
-But once rolling
+motorcycle for anyone short in stature.Once rolling it

-power seamless almost from idle.
+seamless almost from idle.

 At a time when

-motorcycle design was embracing innovation the SFC 1000
+motorcycle design was embracing innovation, the SFC 1000

-remained a bastion of conservatism and although
+remained a bastion of conservatism.
+Although

-representing an earlier age the SFC 1000 ensured the
+representing an earlier age, the SFC 1000 ensured the

 Laverda legend didn’t die with a whimper.
 With classically

-beautiful styling the SFC 1000 also benefited from
+beautiful styling the SFC 1000 also benefited from years

-machine, with excellent handling and performance.
+excellent handling and performance.
 With the wonderful SFC

 1000 the classic Laverda triple finally finished, and